 Historical flood data are not systematic: only floods large enough to induce written records or to trigger flood marks are recorded.
 Such censored data can be analysed statistically thanks to the perception threshold concept (Gerard and Karpuk, 1979; Stedinger and Cohn, 1986).
 The assumption is that all floods exceeding this perception threshold were recorded, thus ensuring the completeness of the historical flood record above the threshold.
 As a corollary, the annual maximum flood can be assumed to be smaller than the perception threshold for all years in the historical period with no recorded flood.
-It is possible, albeit not mandatory, to reconstruct the discharge of historical floods above the perception threshold via the use of hydraulic models (Lang et al., 2004 ; Neppel et al., 2010 ; Machado et al., 2015).
+It is possible, albeit not mandatory, to reconstruct the discharge of historical floods above the perception threshold via the use of hydraulic models (Lang et al., 2004; Neppel et al., 2010; Machado et al., 2015).
 In cases where such reconstruction is too complex, the sole knowledge of the number of floods having exceeded the perception threshold during the historical period can be exploited by means of a Binomial distribution, as described by Stedinger and Cohn (1986) or Payrastre et al. (2011).
 This description highlights two key quantities in historical FFA that constitute the main focus of this paper: the perception threshold and the length of the historical period.

 The perception threshold is an empirical concept that only takes a physical meaning in specific cases.
-The ideal situation corresponds to the availability of a hydrometric station whose cross-section has not changed over time, with overflows always occurring above the same discharge and systematically leaving a trace in written records or on infrastructures (flood marks) as a result of the damage caused.
+The ideal situation corresponds to the availability of a cross-section that has not changed over time, with overflows always occurring above the same discharge and systematically leaving a trace in written records or on infrastructures (flood marks) as a result of the damage caused.
 In such a situation, expressing the perception threshold as a precisely-estimated discharge value is feasible.
-However, this ideal situation rarely holds, and the estimation of the perception threshold can be undermined by many factors including the difficulty to precisely estimate discharge, the temporally-varying perception of flood damages by riparian populations, etc. In spite of such uncertainties, the perception threshold is assumed to be perfectly known in the vast majority of studies, although the sensitivity of results to the perception threshold is often explored (Stedinger and Cohn, 1986, Viglione et al., 2013; Macdonald et al., 2014; Payrastre et al., 2011; Parkes and Demeritt, 2016).
+However, this ideal situation rarely holds, and the estimation of the perception threshold can be undermined by many factors including the difficulty to precisely estimate discharge, the temporally-varying perception of flood damages by populations living adjacent to the river, etc. In spite of such uncertainties, the perception threshold is assumed to be perfectly known in the vast majority of studies, although the sensitivity of results to the perception threshold is often explored (Stedinger and Cohn, 1986, Viglione et al., 2013; Macdonald et al., 2014; Payrastre et al., 2011; Parkes and Demeritt, 2016).

 The length of the historical period is generally considered to be perfectly known in the historical FFA methods of the literature.
-The historical period is supposed to start with the first known flood and to finish with the start date of the systematic period.
-Prosdocimi (2018) showed that it leads to a systematic underestimation of the length of the historical period and proposes an unbiased estimator of the start date of the historical period.
+In principle, the historical period (or surveying period) should start at the date when the source of the historical information started to exist.
+However, it is generally assumed to start with the first known flood and to finish with the starting date of the systematic period.
+Prosdocimi (2018) showed that this leads to a systematic underestimation of the length of the historical period and proposes an unbiased estimator of the starting date of the historical period.
 However, this unbiased estimator is still treated as a known value in the subsequent FFA procedure, whereas it is affected by considerable uncertainty.

 This paper presents an FFA probabilistic model that uses the number of times a perception threshold is exceeded over an historical period, and takes into account the uncertainty of discharges during the systematic period.
 The key originality of this model is to recognize the imperfectly-known nature of both the perception threshold and the length of the historical period by making them parameters of the probabilistic model.
 The aim is to correctly assess the uncertainties of flood quantiles, based on historical information.